chenazam/character-reference-library/docs/assets/library/50_PROMPT_TEMPLATES/00_MASTER_BLOCKS/character-block-template.md

 # Character Block Template

-Replace this block with character-specific information from the character’s `prompt_blocks.md`.
+Replace this block with the most appropriate character-specific block from the character's `prompt_blocks.md`.

+Use:

+- face-focused block for face reference prompts
+- body-focused block for anatomy and body prompts
+- style-focused block for wardrobe and outfit prompts
+- extended identity block only when broader context is necessary

 ```
 Character: